JamyJones/jjdgdjf/msg.md

-{"prompt": "None", "user_message": "How do professional programmers gain experience"}
+{"prompt": "None", "user_message": "How do professional programmers gain experience?"}